pelensky/pelensky/README.md

 # Dan Pelensky README

 ## Purpose of this document
 Communication is hard, but effective communication is one of _the_ most important factors for a healthy team.

-This document provides an insight into my mind and how I work.
+This document provides an insight into my mind, and how I work.

 ## Working Hours
-I get in to work somewhere between 8.30am and 8.45am, and aim to be out the door by 5.30pm at the latest.
+I get in to work between 8.30am and 8.45am, and aim to be out the door by no later than 5.30pm.

 I like to eat lunch outside if it's sunny, and in a group if people are around.
 I make a point of never eating by myself at my desk and continuing to work.